Albion, Michigan: Law and government

-Albion has a Council-Manager form of government.
-City residents elect a Mayor at-large and City Council members from each of six single-member districts.
-The council in turn selects a City Manager to handle day-to-day affairs of the city.
+Albion has a council-manager government.
+City residents elect a mayor at-large and City Council members from each of six single-member districts.
+The council in turn selects a city manager to handle the city's day-to-day affairs.
 The mayor presides over and is a voting member of the council.
 Council members are elected to four-year terms, staggered every two years.
 A mayor is elected every two years.
-The city levies an income tax of 1 percent on residents and 0.5 percent on nonresidents.
+The city levies an income tax of 1% on residents and 0.5% on nonresidents.

 Geography

-According to the United States Census Bureau, the city has a total area of 4.51 sqmi, of which 4.41 sqmi is land and 0.10 sqmi is water.
-Albion is positioned 42.24 degrees north of the equator and 84.75 degrees west of the prime meridian.
+According to the United States Census Bureau, the city has an area of 4.51 sqmi, of which 4.41 sqmi is land and 0.10 sqmi is water.
+Albion is 42.24 degrees north of the equator and 84.75 degrees west of the prime meridian.